-Baked Apple French Toast is a tasty breakfast or brunch entree with apple pie filling on the bottom and topped with a custard and cinnamon-raisin toast on top.
+Baked Apple French Toast is so awesome!
+It’s a tasty breakfast or brunch entree with apple pie filling on the bottom.
+Then it’s topped with a custard and cinnamon-raisin toast on top.
 To serve the dish, you actually invert the apples so that the Cinnamon Raisin toast is on the bottom and the apple pie filling is on the top.

 When we attended Hillcrest Baptist Church in Cedar Hill, Texas, our Sunday school class used to make BIG breakfasts every week.
 I mean BIG!
 Everyone signed up for a Sunday and usually no one had to make breakfast more than four times a year.

-On Sunday mornings everyone would bring in their favorite or new recipes and try them out on the rest of us who were very happily their guinea pigs.
-I collected about 50 fabulous breakfast recipes that way (most of which have not yet been posted here…..some day!)
-On one of those occasions I was perusing my Taste of Home cookbook collection and stumbled across this recipe.
+On Sunday mornings everyone would bring in their favorite breakfast recipes.
+Sometimes folks would try out something new on the rest of us.
+All of us were very happy guinea pigs and always enjoyed something different.
+I collected about 50 fabulous breakfast recipes that way.
+(Most of which have not yet been posted here…..some day!)
+On one of those occasions, I was perusing my Taste of Home cookbook collection and stumbled across this recipe.
 I decided to give it a go and I’m so glad I did.

-Baked Apple French Toast is an excellent choice for breakfast or brunch and since it bakes in 30 minutes you can have a delicious hot breakfast ready for your family quite quickly.
-You can also serve this delicious dish for dinner!
+Baked Apple French Toast is an excellent choice for a holiday breakfast or brunch.
+I highly recommend it for Thanksgiving, Christmas, Easter & even Mother’s Day.
+Since it bakes in 30 minutes you can have a delicious hot breakfast ready for your family quite quickly.
+You can also serve this amazing dish for dinner!

 I found the original recipe in Taste of Home’s 50th Anniversary Cookbook.
 I’ve adapted it a LOT.
 But I think you will like the extra tweaks that make this recipe special.